"The Chicago Manual of Style," for Writers, Editors, and Publishers

 Again, the verso, or left side of the following page is left blank with the Introduction starting on the recto (right) side of the open book.

-Altogether, I counted eight (8) blank verso pages leading up to Chapter One text which began on the right hand side of the open book with no page number noted.
-The second page of chapter one began the page numbering sequence which was left blank on the first page of each chapter, although counted in the total.
+There were 8 blank verso pages leading up to Chapter One text which began on the right hand side of the open book with no page number noted.
+The second page of chapter 1 is where the page numbering sequence started with the number 2.

 There is a note in the back matter about the author having sold over 200 million books, which have been translated into thirty-six languages with thirteen of them made into films.

-From a different author of an earlier generation, the book, The Silver Chalice, starts with an inner cover map on verso and recto sides as well.
+From an author of an earlier generation, the book, The Silver Chalice, starts with an inner cover map on verso and recto sides as well.

-The left (verso) side of the first leaf is blank with a half-title on the recto side with no author's name below.
+The left (verso) side of the first leaf is blank with a half-title on the right (recto) side without the author's name.

 Next, there is a color drawing of a chalice on the recto side with the full title and author and publisher's name and date of publication following another blank left side page.